-Appendix E

-Selected List of CD-ROM Products
+Appendix E Selected List of CD-ROM Products

-The following lists of CD-ROM products show what is available on the international market.
-These lists have been reproduced, with permission, from CD-ROMs in Print 1988-1989: An International Guide (pp. 151-164).
-They are provided here to give our readers a better idea of the growth of this field.
+The following list of CD-ROM products shows what is available on the international market.
+This list has been reproduced from CD-ROMs in Print 1990: An International Guide, which was compiled by Norman Desmarais and published by Meckler.
+The product list is provided here to give our readers a better idea of the growth in this field.